helenmand/TDT4310/README.md

 ## `Grading 👨‍🏫`
 The labs are not graded, but pass/fail.
 You need to pass all labs to be eligible for the exam.
-The criteria will be explained further below.
+The criteria will be explained further on blackboard and in lectures.

 ## `Questions and help 🙋‍♂️`
 Try to keep questions regarding labs to the lab session.
 Other questions may be posted on Blackboard.